-Arterials are large streets that focus on the movement of mixed traffic at the regional and city-wide scale.
+Arterials are large streets that focus on the movement of mixed traffic (transit, vehicles, cyclists and pedestrians) at the regional and city-wide scale.
 These streets facilitate higher traffic speeds for longer trips, regional public transportation, and the transportation of goods.
 Arterials are subdivided into two categories: major and minor.
 Major Arterials are owned and operated by York Region.
 Minor Arterials are municipally-owned.